-This exciting project will make a priority to reach out and engage with a wide and diverse audience.
+This exciting project made a priority to reach out and engage with a wide and diverse audience.

 Throughout the research and development, the artists have organised outreach visits in mental heath charities and groups, bringing dance and theatre in new fields.

 Workshops, classes, conversations and invitations to sharing have been put in place, gathering feedback and making sure the work remains relatable and accessible to a broad audience.

 A call-out campaign was put in place to develop a way to connect audiences with the creative process, asking for their input, to share stories of mental health and their relationship to the topic.

 A series of interviews with independent business owners also took place.